We are your Angular Army!

-Simform provides dedicated Angular developers to innovative companies around the world.
+Simform provides dedicated Angular developers to high-growth startups around the world.
 Once you receive a pre-vetted list of Angular developers for the interview, you decide who joins your team.

-We seamlessly integrate them into your in-house team.
-So that they function just like any other in-person developer
+Our processes ensure they seamlessly integrate with your culture.
+So that they function just like any member of your team.

 Once done, our developers become a part of your extended teammates.
 Directly manage Angular developers just like your in-house development team.